 - MBSE applied to CoE SoS Mission Engineering

 - CoE reference architecture that is greater than the sum of its parts (independently developed Effects GRAs)

 - Establish authoritative sources of data across effects

 - SoS Digital Twins – System Twin working in concert

 Line of Effort (LOE) Chair - Lee Seversky, AFRL/RI firstname.lastname@example.org

 The ability to bring together multi-domain effects is a key tenet and driver of the joint all-domain operations DOD initiative.
 However, with Convergence of Effects comes new pressures and challenges for today’s Command & Control and Battle Management capabilities spanning the following functions to include but are not limited to planning & dynamic replanning, multi-domain effects quantification, effects layering and synchronization, execution management, and battle damage assessment.
 In addition, practical challenges include coordination & awareness of effects spanning multi-security levels, managing diverse effect planning & delivery timelines, quantification tools for effects packaging and assessment.
 This thrust seeks approaches that address these operational challenges through novel technical solutions with the focus on those approaches that directly advance or enhance C2 capabilities for planning, quantifying, and assessing multi-domain effects.
 This thrust is primarily focused on exploring the convergence of effects and C2 at the operational and battle management levels, with a secondary focus on tactical/unit level C2.
 This thrust is not focused on new effect types, platforms, or delivery mechanisms, outside of their awareness to support C2 functions at the operational or battle management echelons.

 Line of Effort (LOE) Chair Kristen Liggett, AFMC 711 HPW/RH email@example.com

-• Maintaining human as viable/valuable team member for key decision making
+- Maintaining humans as viable/valuable team members for key decision making

 LOE #4 - Sensor Grid